msjaiswal/book-notes/Building Microservices.markdown

 - Architects have a direct impact on the quality of systems, on their organisation's ability to respond to change.
 - Be worried about what happens between the services and be liberal about what happens inside them.

-#### A Principle Approach
+#### A Principled Approach
-Making decisions in system design is all about tradeoffs, and microservices architecture gives us a lot of tradeoffs to make.

-**Principles**
-- Principles are the rules you have made to align what you are doing in to some larger goal, and will sometimes change.
+Making decisions in system design is all about tradeoffs and microservices architecture gives us a lot of tradeoffs to make.
+Principles are the rules you have made to align what you are doing in to some larger goal, and will sometimes change.
+Having a set of guiding principles help you go a long way to keep the system coherent.
 - Example: [12 factor app](https://12factor.net/)
-- Fewer than 10 principles are good.
+- Generally speaking, fewer than 10 principles suffice.

 **Practices**
 - Practices sometimes reflect constraints.
 Example: Only Centos is allowed.